 Summary of 6 Months Ended 12 Months Ended Significant Accounting Policies Jun.
 30, 2016 Dec.
 31, 2015 Notes Summary of Significant SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES Accounting Policies Cash Cash Use of Estimates Cash includes cash on hand and balances with banks. management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of derivatives, convertible promissory notes and stock options.
 Actual results could differ from those estimates.
-These estimates are reviewed periodically, and, as adjustments become necessary, The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
+These estimates are reviewed The preparation of consolidated financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Areas involving significant estimates and assumptions include: deferred income tax assets and related valuation allowance, accruals and valuation of warrants and stock options.
 Actual results could differ from those estimates.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.
-Earnings (Loss) Per Share The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
+Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
 Basic earnings per share includes no dilution and is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted earnings per share Earnings (Loss) Per Share The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
+Diluted earnings per share reflect the potential dilution of securities that could share in The Company has adopted the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 260-10 which provides for calculation of "basic" and "diluted" earnings per share.
 Basic earnings per share includes no dilution and is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share reflect the potential dilution of securities that could share in the earnings of an entity.
 Diluted earnings per share exclude all potentially dilutive shares if their effect is anti-dilutive.
-There were no potentially dilutive shares outstanding as at December securities that could share in the 31, 2015 and 2014. earnings of an entity.
-Diluted earnings per share exclude all potentially Foreign Currency Translation dilutive shares if their effect is anti-30, 2016.
+There were no potentially dilutive shares outstanding as at December 31, 2015 and 2014.